charlottegiseleweil/pdm_report/src_drafts/old_versions/03_Litt_review Dec17.md

 **Legend**

 For the graph to be self-explanatory, a clear labeling must be included.
 If opting for a legend, it should be ordered by some properties of data, never alphabetically because a space to express something about the data would be wasted [@tufte].
-Creating logical groups assist the understanding.
-For color codes, it is advised to display adjacent to each other in the legend the colors that are adjacent in the corresponding map [@Desi5656].

 **Colorscheme**